Halsyon/Halsyon/README.md

 ### I welcome you to my page 👋

 I'm a software developer.
+I'm from Russia.
-I'm from Russia, currently working on client/server Java Developement.
+I am currently working on developing client-server Java applications.

 #### My projects: